-Aftab Baloch is a perplexing name for the cricket fans.
+Aftab Baloch is a perplexing name for cricket fans.
 Some are familiar with his recognition as a former Pakistan Test cricketer.
-However, may have missed him just because he flashed on the international arena for a while, twinkled for split seconds before fading away in the grasp of Time.
+However, may have missed him just because he flashed on the international arena for a while, and twinkled for split seconds before fading away in the grasp of Time.

-Aftab was a natural ballplayer with power off and cover drives a slightly open stance and the perfect feet movement which could effectively negotiate the spinners and the fast bowlers with equal ease.
-His fault was not purely cricketing negligence but he fell on the wrong side of the administrators and was not destined to represent Pakistan on regular basis.
+Aftab Baloch was a natural ballplayer with power off and cover drives a slightly open stance and the perfect feet movement which could effectively negotiate the spinners and the fast bowlers with equal ease.
+His fault was not purely cricketing negligence but he fell on the wrong side of the administrators and was not destined to represent Pakistan on a regular basis.

 At the age of 16, he started to face first-class music and did it in style.
 Aftab Baloch became an instant hit as a schoolboy cricketer who was an elegant batsman, a nagging bowler, and a whirlwind of a fielder in the cover region.
 Cricket was his natural instinct as his father M.S Baloch has been a class act and was a Ranji Trophy regular.
 He also represents Sindh and Karachi XI’s.
 So the all-around ability was presumably a genetic predisposition.

 Aftab Baloch’s career was set in a different mold.
 He made his debut for Public Works Department (PWD) in 1969-70 and had the distinction to fulfill all his obligations.
 Inspiring his captain the Test ace Saeed Ahmed.
 PWD played the first match against Hyderabad Blues at Karachi National Stadium for the Quaid-e-Azam Trophy and immediately the debutante was in action.